Submitted by kmccook on May 12, 2009 - 5:51pm

 UNESCO’s granting of the title of World Book Capital to Amsterdam presents the city with a unique opportunity to reaffirm its reputation as a refuge for free speech and the written word, and to highlight its international renown as a literary hub.
 Amsterdam World Book Capital wants to inspire and propagate dialogue about the freedom of expression and has chosen to do this by adopting the ‘Open Book’ theme as its guiding principle.
-Amsterdam: a place of refuge for free speech and the written word.

 The Future of Literary Culture

 So will kids who have been brought up on Facebook, Google, Amazon, Narrative, and Fandango stop reading?
 I hope not.
 What will be interesting is to see how literature itself changes as that generation comes of age and begins to write its literary work, where it will get its book recommendations, and, perhaps most important, how will be participate in literary culture.